 Marae Taputapuatea Hike

 In June 2020, the commune inaugurated a new hiking trail in the vicinity of Marae Taputapuatea.
-The new hiking trail is designed to combine natural scenery with a chance to meet local in their rural environment.
+The new hiking trail is designed to combine natural scenery with a chance to meet locals in their rural environment.
 It’s possible that you need to join a guide for this hike but best to simply check with your hosts.

-The most remote part of Raiatea, you’ll be twisting your ways around bay after bay with hardly anyone around – but when do drive past someone, they’ll always say hello!
+In the most remote part of Raiatea, you’ll be twisting your ways around bay after bay with hardly anyone around – but when do drive past someone, they’ll always say hello!

 The coastal road rises back into the mountains after Marae Taputapuatea, with views to beautiful Hotopuu Bay somehow emerging behind the canopy.